-&lt;sup>2 Other departments, notably the Department of Labor (DOL), and the Department of Agriculture (USDA), play roles in the approval process depending on the category or type of visa sought, and the Department of Health and Human Services (DHHS) sets policy on the health-related grounds for inadmissibility discussed below.
+3 The U.S. Department of Justice Executive Office for Immigration Review (EOIR) has a significant policy role through its adjudicatory decisions on specific immigration cases.
+Other departments, notably the Department of Labor (DOL), and the Department of Agriculture (USDA), play roles in the approval process depending on the category or type of visa sought, and the Department of Health and Human Services (DHHS) sets policy on the health-related grounds for inadmissibility discussed below.

-&lt;sup>3 A nonimmigrant overstay is defined as when a foreign national who is legally admitted to the United States for a specific authorized period remains in the United States after that period expires, unless an extension or a change of status has been approved.
+4 A nonimmigrant overstay is defined as when a foreign national who is legally admitted to the United States for a specific authorized period remains in the United States after that period expires, unless an extension or a change of status has been approved.

-&lt;sup>4 U.S. Immigration and Naturalization Service, Estimates of the Unauthorized Immigrant Population Residing in the United States, by Country of Origin and State of Residence: October 1992, unpublished paper by Robert Warren, 1994; and U.S. Immigration and Naturalization Service, Estimates of the Unauthorized Immigrant Population Residing in the United States: 1990 to 2000, by Robert Warren, 2003.
+5 U.S. Immigration and Naturalization Service, Estimates of the Unauthorized Immigrant Population Residing in the United States, by Country of Origin and State of Residence: October 1992, unpublished paper by Robert Warren, 1994; and U.S. Immigration and Naturalization Service, Estimates of the Unauthorized Immigrant Population Residing in the United States: 1990 to 2000, by Robert Warren, 2003.